Diffusive buckling fronts in lattice-based metamaterials

 The dynamics of cascading buckling events have so far been investigated almost exclusively in 2D structures \cite{grima2000auxetic, overvelde2012compaction,mullin2013pattern, overvelde2014relating, cho2014engineering, shan2015design, he2018buckling, cutolo2022class, dykstra2022extreme} and metabeams \cite{coulais2015discontinuous}.
 In underdamped, inertial systems it has additionally been shown that external excitations can trigger transition waves \cite{nadkarni2016unidirectional, raney2016stable, jin2020guided, yasuda2020transition, librandi2021programming} or solitons \cite{nadkarni2014dynamics, deng2017elastic, deng2018metamaterials,mo2019cnoidal, gomez2019dynamics,deng2021dynamics,deng2021nonlinear,veenstra2024non} that propagate through elastic 1D chains or 2D sytems.
 These traveling perturbations can form well-characterized domain walls and can also interfere with the local architecture, allowing for the creation and tuning of bandgaps \cite{yasuda2020transition, deng2020characterization}.
 Further complexity is added by the introduction of dissipative, viscoelastic materials with inherent internal time-scales.
 This gives rise to shape-changing and snapping, controlled by the experienced strain rate \cite{nachbar1967dynamic, santer2010self, stern2018shaping, janbaz2018multimaterial,janbaz2020strain,bossart2021oligomodal,dykstra2022extreme}, leading to dissipative energy transport \cite{nadkarni2016universal} and the emergence of 1D diffusive kinks \cite{janbaz2024diffusive}.
 However, so far there have been no systematic studies extending these concepts to buckling in three-dimensional lattice-based metamaterials, where such kinks generalize into strain-driven, diffusive buckling fronts.

 Here, we investigate buckling in three-dimensional simple cubic lattices, fabricated by 3D-printing and subjected to uniaxial compression.
 These materials are highly dissipative and the compression occurs at a fixed rate that is sufficiently slow to mitigate the role of inertia.
 We map out the conditions for different buckling modes and to explain the experimental observations derive a set of coupled reaction-diffusion equations.
 This model, which is of a type more commonly used to analyze pattern evolution in biological or chemical systems \cite{murray1981pre,kondo2010reaction,lacalli2022patterning,mcdougal2013reaction}, dictates the emergence of local buckling events once a critical strain is reached and predicts the propagation of diffusive buckling fronts.
 The diffusivity and reaction coefficients - and therefore the dynamics - depend on the local lattice geometry, material properties, and strain.
-Using this, we show how grading the properties of the lattice or introducing defects makes it possible to steer the fronts through the metamaterial, with applications for shielding and impact mitigation.
+Using this, we show how grading the properties of the lattice or introducing defects makes it possible to steer the fronts through the metamaterial, in a targeted and controllable manner.